MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # Contents

-The topics addressed in the book are clearly shown in the figure below.
+The topics addressed in the book are shown in the figure below.
 This book contains ten chapters, which can be classified into two parts: the first part is about basic tools, and the second part is about algorithms.
 The ten chapters are highly correlated.
 In general, it is necessary to study the earlier chapters first before the later ones.

 ![An illustration of the relationship between the contents in different chapters.
 If the figure is not displayed correctly, you can find the figure in the preface of this book.](./Figure_chapterRelationship.png)